lwasser/lwasser.github.io/_pages/home.md

 ## I design programs that support diverse groups pursuing careers in STEM
 {: .fancy-header }

-Designing programs that serve traditionally underrepresented groups in STEM (Science Technology Engineering and Math) is core to all of the programs that I have developed.
-And what drives me to do more every day.
-This type of work requires:
+Supporting groups that have been traditionally underrepresented in STEM (Science Technology Engineering and Math) is core to all of the programs that I have developed.
+This work inspires me to do more, every day.

+To support programmatic diversity, equity, inclusion and accessibility I:

+* Apply adaptive, evaluation-driven program design.
-* Adaptive, evaluation-driven program design
+* Let communities drive the program design based upon their needs.
-* Sincere willingness to allow the explicit needs of those groups to drive program design.
-* Sensitivity to the needs, hesitations and xxx of all groups involved
-* Time and dedication
+* Try my best to always listen and support.
-* Consideration of accessibility of all content provided in the program.
+* Work to empower individuals when I see motivation and interest.
+* Create content that is accessibility to a broad audience.

 Blog coming soon...
 {: .btn }